Naveen-das-123/basic/README.md

-# basic
-This is my first git repository.
+This is my unique repository.
-Author-Naveen das.
-Second author name is shardha khapra.
+and author name is Naveen das.